jennybrusslan/Resume/index.md

 Digital Transformation Innovators Groupp
 -	Responsible for engineering the internal product and service catalog using Microsoft CRM
--	Primary stakeholder for all Cloud applications for internal company business as well as clients.
+-	Primary stakeholder for all Cloud applications for internal company business as well as clients
+-	Architected and implemented SharePoint environment from start to finish
 -	Instrumental in developing projects using CMMI, Agile, and Scrum
 - 	Developed workflows that utilize Nintex, Flow, Designer, and InfoPath
+- 	Maintained and enforced governance policy
 -	Developed taxology and taxonomy for our content management system (CMS)
 -	Planned and Executed Global file share migration
 -	Proficiency in data intake using a combination of Power BI, Power Apps, and Power Automate